 Principle Six: Appropriate Skills and Experience of the Directors

-The Board currently consists of five directors.
+The Board currently consists of four directors.
 The Board believes that the Board composition is appropriate to provide the necessary skills, balance and experience for the needs of the company.

 - Rudi Weinreich, Executive Chairman, born in 1946 in Austria, was sole executive director of Holders Technology until 1987.
 He has been responsible for all aspects of the business since the business commenced in 1972 and continues to be closely involved with all aspects of the Group.